amauryval/OsmGT/README.md

 roads_study_area_data_wkt = roads_from_location.study_area_geom()  # to get the shapely Polygon of the study data
 roads_gdf = roads_from_location.get_gdf()  # to get the geodataframe containing all the roads
 roads_graph = roads_from_location.get_graph()  # to get the graph (graph-tool graph) of the osm network

+# 1 sub-method [more info will coming soon] can be found with the graph object:
+roads_graph.plot()  # in order to generate a graph png output

 ```

 # How to use the graph ?